IT4306 · IT Project Management · Level II Sem 4

 06

-What is Scope Verification (Validation)?
+What is Scope Verification?
 How does it differ from Scope Control, and why is it difficult in IT projects?

 Scope Verification